Cape Fear River, NC Water Contamination Litigation: Carey, et al., v. E.I. DuPont De Nemours and Co., Inc., et al.

 Our goal is to help local communities, water utilities, water companies, and other entities ensure that the damages caused by PFAS contamination are not paid by communities, ratepayers, water suppliers and others, but are paid by the chemical companies that are responsible for this life-threatening contamination.

 We track and analyze all existing PFAS related litigation on a daily basis and know what issues have been litigated in other cases and what evidence has been identified and disclosed in those cases.
-The group brings comprehensive resources in terms of in-house discovery teams, third-party environmental testing and regulatory teams, as well as crisis management teams.
-We track PFAS related actions and developments at the U.S. Environmental Protection Agency and at state environmental agencies and track the most recent developments related to testing and regulating PFAS compounds.
-We have unique insights into the roles possible actions of those agencies related to PFAS issues.
-We are frequently contacted by national environmental reporters who rely upon our expertise to report on PFAS related developments.
+Our team brings comprehensive resources in terms of in-house discovery, third-party environmental testing experts and regulatory teams, as well as crisis management teams.
+We track PFAS related actions and developments at the U.S. Environmental Protection Agency and at state environmental agencies, as well as the most recent developments related to testing and regulating PFAS compounds.
+We have unique insights into the roles of those agencies and their possible actions related to PFAS issues.
+We are frequently contacted by national environmental reporters who rely upon our legal insights on PFAS developments.

-Cohen Milstein’s PFAS Advisory & Litigation team include nationally recognized trial lawyers, who are highly regarded for their subject-matter expertise in environmental law and litigation.
+Cohen Milstein’s PFAS Litigation team includes nationally recognized trial lawyers, who are highly regarded for their subject-matter expertise in environmental law and litigation.

-Cohen Milstein’s PFAS Advisory & Litigation team has extensive knowledge and expertise in litigation high-profile water, PFAS, and other environmental toxic tort lawsuits.
-Some of our current litigation and past successes include.
+Cohen Milstein’s PFAS Litigation team has extensive knowledge and expertise in litigating high-profile water, PFAS, and other environmental toxic tort lawsuits.
+Some of our current litigation includes: